Thursday, June 30, 2022

 Huggins used The Double Take novel and these three short stories to develop the Stuart Bailey private-eye character.
 By slightly retooling the character, he successfully transitioned him from printed page to the small screen.
 Bailey became the private-eye character of 77 Sunset Strip for six seasons.
 The show featured Bailey working with another PI named Jeff Spencer out of an office located at 77 Sunset Strip.
 The show's last season featured episodes that starred only Bailey.

 * Thanks to The Thrilling Detective blog for providing some of the author's backstory.
-You can also read all three shorts online for free HERE
+You can also read all three shorts online for free HEREBuy a copy of this book HERE

 2 comments: